wso2/docs-ei/en/micro-integrator/docs/references/mediators/payloadFactory-Mediator.md

       <args/>
 </payloadFactory>
 ```

-In this example, we assign the value of the first argument for the value of the key “argument one” For the value of the key “argument two” we assign the second argument’s value.
+In this example, we assign the first argument's value as the value of the “argument one” key.
+For the value of the “argument two” key, we assign the second argument’s value.

 ```xml
 <payloadFactory media-type="json" template-type="freemarker">
     <format><![CDATA[{